zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec16.md

 7. For each name server IP in the *CDS RRsets* set do:

     1. If the CDS RRset is non-empty, get the RRset and its RRSIG records, else go to next name server IP address.
+The set of the RRSIG records may be empty.
     2. If any CDS record is a "delete" CDS, then do:
        1. If there is more than a single CDS record then add the name server IP to the *Mixed Delete CDS* set.
        2. Else, add the name server IP address to the *Delete CDS* set.
        3. Go to next name server IP.
-    3. Get the DNSKEY and its RRSIG records, if any, from the *DNSKEY RRsets* for the same name server IP.
+    3. Get the DNSKEY and its RRSIG records from the *DNSKEY RRsets* for the same name server IP.
+The set of RRSIG records may be empty.
     4. If there are no DNSKEY records, then do:
        1. Add name server IP address to the *No DNSKEY RRset* set.
        2. Go to next name server IP.